-ENGL 985: Seminar: Comparative Literary Theory Applied to Traditional and Special Literatures

-Holocaust Literature, Trauma Theory
+ENGL 985: Seminar: Comparative Literary Theory Applied to Traditional and Special Literatures Holocaust Literature, Trauma Theory

-Dr. Michael T. Williamson M 3:00 - 5:30pm
+Monday 3:00-5:30

 This course introduces students to literature written during the Holocaust (1933-1948) and to theories of language and literature related to trauma, resilience, and regrowth.
 We will read texts written before, during and after the Holocaust (both in English and in Yiddish translated into English), theories of language that inform Holocaust writing, and theories of trauma (including the traumatic inhabitation of one body by spirits).
 We will explore points of contact between traumatic history, literature, and modernist literary movements, such as surrealism and symbolism.
 Feminist theories of trauma and Holocaust literature by women will be significant.
 You do not have to know Yiddish to take this course!
 We will consider novels, poems, short stories, and travel writing written in the United States, the Soviet Union, Poland, the Ukraine, Israel, Spain, and Italy.
 It is my hope that you will learn from this course how theories of language (both secular and religious) and theories of trauma contribute to our understanding of literary responses to ongoing crises.
 The curriculum for Holocaust literature has changed dramatically over the last 10 years, and this course will enable you to keep up with those changes as we confront the Khurbn (disaster).
 Most of the people murdered during the Holocaust spoke and read Yiddish, and we will consider how literature in this nearly dead language was revived by young, dynamic scholars and activists.
-Success in the final exam will be used to grant credit for the Foreign Language Requirement.